cozy/cozy-stack/docs/auth.md

-This endpoint can be used by the flagship application in order to create a session code: this code can be added to the URL of a cozy application (in the query string, as `sessioncode`) to create a session.
+This endpoint can be used by the flagship application in order to create a session code: this code can be added to the URL of a cozy application (in the query string, as `session_code`) to create a session.
 The flagship can create this code with its access token, and then use it in a webview to avoid the reauthentication of the user.
 It can also create the code with the hashed passphrase (and 2FA if needed) to create a session for the authorize page.